How disputes work

 Before the dispute

-Sometimes, your platform alerts you to pre-dispute notifications before an actual dispute is filed.
+Sometimes, your platform alerts you with pre-dispute notifications before an actual dispute is filed.
 Pay attention to these notifications because:

 Early fraud warnings

-Early fraud warnings (EFWs) are messages sourced from Visa TC40 reports and Mastercard SAFE (System to Avoid Fraud Effectively) reports that card issuers on these two networks generate to flag payments they suspect might be fraudulent.
+Early fraud warnings (EFWs) are messages sourced from Visa TC40 reports and Mastercard SAFE (System to Avoid Fraud Effectively).
+Card issuers on these two networks generate these reports to flag payments that they suspect might be fraudulent.

-Regardless of the likelihood of escalation, it’s not always a good strategy to refund all EFWs because if you’re too aggressive in issuing refunds for all EFWs, you’ll inevitably be refunding some transactions that would never have become disputes.
+Regardless of the likelihood of escalation, refunding all EFWs is not always a good strategy.
+This is because if you're too aggressive in issuing refunds for all EFWs, you'll inevitably be refunding some transactions that would never have become disputes.

 All other things being equal, an analysis suggests that the optimal point for issuing a refund on early fraud warnings is on charges that are roughly less than or equal to your dispute fee.
-It’s probably not worthwhile to refund EFWs on charges more than 35 percent higher than your dispute fee.
+Refunding EFWs on charges that are more than 35 per cent higher than your dispute fee is probably not worthwhile.

 Cases where refunding makes more sense

-If any of the conditions described under the Best practices for preventing fraud apply to your situation, it makes sense to more aggressively refund EFWs.
+If any of the conditions described under Best practices for preventing fraud apply to your situation, it makes sense to refund EFWs more aggressively.

 Some card networks initiate a preliminary phase before creating a formal dispute and chargeback.
-This preliminary phase is called an inquiry, though these are sometimes also called a “retrieval” or a “request for information”.
-American Express and Discover are the networks that most often use this phase, while Mastercard and Visa don’t use it anymore.
+This preliminary phase is called an enquiry, but it can sometimes be known as a "retrieval" or a "request for information" as well.
+American Express and Discover are the networks that use this phase most often, while Mastercard and Visa don't use it any more.

-During the inquiry phase, the cardholder’s bank requests transaction clarification, often because the cardholder doesn’t recognize the transaction description.
-You can resolve the case without incurring a dispute fee by either providing satisfactory evidence that answers the dispute type for the inquiry, or by issuing a full refund.
-Inquiries on partially refunded charges can still escalate to a chargeback.
+During the enquiry phase, the cardholder's bank requests transaction clarification, often because the cardholder doesn't recognise the transaction description.
+You can resolve the case without incurring a dispute fee by either providing satisfactory evidence that answers the dispute type for the enquiry or by issuing a full refund.
+Enquiries on partially refunded charges can still escalate into a chargeback.

 Unwinnable chargebacks

-With charges on Discover cards, failing to respond to an inquiry can signal to the issuer your implicit acceptance of the claim, resulting in an escalation to a formal, and likely unwinnable, chargeback.
-Unless you intend to accept financial liability, always respond to inquiries immediately, and make every effort to resolve issues amicably with your customer during this stage.
+With charges on Discover cards, failing to respond to an enquiry can signal to the issuer your implicit acceptance of the claim, resulting in an escalation to a formal, and likely unwinnable, chargeback.
+Unless you intend to accept financial liability, always respond to enquiries immediately and make every effort to resolve issues amicably with your customer at this stage.

-If an inquiry has been open for 120 days without escalation to a chargeback, the inquiry will be marked as closed.
-At this point, you can be confident the card network won’t escalate it—they don’t provide an explicit “win” message for inquiries.
+If an enquiry has been open for 120 days without escalation to a chargeback, the enquiry will be marked as closed.
+At this point, you can be confident that the card network won't escalate it – they don't provide an explicit "win" message for enquiries.

 During the dispute